-At Lyng Hall School, the Governing Body and the Headteacher will specifically review progress of health and safety objectives at the termly meeting of the Local Governing Body (this may be included as part of the Headteacher's report to the Governing Body).
-Where necessary health and safety improvements will be identified and included within the individual school action plan.
+At Lyng Hall School, the Head of Estates and the Executive Headteacher / CEO will specifically review progress of health and safety objectives at the termly meeting of the Finance, Risk and Resource committee (this may be included as part of the Executive Headteacher / CEO annual report.
+Where necessary health and safety improvements will be identified and included within the MAT action plan.